open-dynamic-robot-initiative/robot_interfaces/doc/real_time.rst

 Configuration to use this kernel by default works the same as for the PREEMPT_RT kernel, see :ref:`boot_rt_kernel`.

-Note that with this kernel you need to explicitly build the package with real-time support, as it is not auto-detected (see below).

 System Configuration
 ====================